 Even though most of the people we met were friendly, it’s sometimes hard to decipher if people are being sincere and just want to talk or will try to sell you something.
 As a general rule, the more we wander far from touristy attractions the more people are nice and sincere, as they haven’t been “spoiled” by tourism.

-On the other side we met wonderful people, amazingly kind.
-We visited beautiful places witnessing of the strength of this country a few centuries ago.
+On the other side, we met wonderful people, amazingly kind.
+We visited beautiful places witnessing the strength of this country a few centuries ago.
 We saw hundreds of Buddha and pagodas along the way.

 We had a lot of fun learning the language with the locals and making them smile as we were trying to use it!